hindu-comm/weblogs/manasataramgini/2015/11/2015-11-19_the-autumn-days.md

 Vidrum: “I too don’t want to do it again but I have no regrets for having done it for this one hell of a trip.
 Then dear, you said it was going to be all pleasure, what happened?.”
 Kalakausha was busy checking her messages.
-She then said: “Hell\!
+She then said: “Hell!
 I believe this was the wrong compound.
 I have to come up with some convincing excuse but nothing is going to go too well.
 I just got this message from the boss Vardhanga regarding what happened to the vial with the new substance Vrishchika had handed to him.
 I fear we used that one…”